BBB Tips for Successful Mother’s Day Shopping

 When finalizing gifts and shopping online, BBB recommends adhering to the following:

 Do your homework.
-Before ordering flowers, jewelry or any other gifts for Mother’s Day, check out the company’s BBB Business Review at www.bbb.org.
-This is a great way to help prevent disappointment with the product or customer service.
+Before ordering flowers, jewelry or any other gifts for Mother’s Day, check out the company’s BBB Business Review at bbb.org This is a great way to help prevent disappointment with the product or customer service.

 Allow time for shipping and delivery.
 Check with the retailer or website to be certain that you have allowed enough time for delivery.
 Make sure that this date is specified clearly and guaranteed when you order.
 If you order ahead of time, delivery and other charges will be less than last-minute or overnight shipping.
 Some florists offer discounts for deliveries a couple of days before a major holiday, since that helps them deal with the rush.

 Have a back-up plan.
 Make sure you understand the store's guarantee.
 Find out how customer complaints are handled and what recourse you will have if the arrangement is not satisfactory.
 It’s best to use a credit card when ordering online, because you can dispute charges if the vendor doesn’t come through.
+Charges made on a debit card are the same as cash and you have no recourse through your bank if there is a problem.

 Make sure the business has your information.
-When it comes to flower delivery, there are times when delivery instructions need to be confirmed or a delivery driver needs additional directions.
+When it comes to flower delivery, there are times when delivery instructions need to be confirmed or a delivery driver needsadditional directions.
 Making sure the florist has a call-back phone number or your cell phone to help them make sure your mom gets what you expect.

 For more tips you can trust, visit www.bbb.org.